EricFrancis12/gobank/README.md

 ## Tutorial found here: https://www.youtube.com/watch?v=pwZuNmAzaH8

-Nothing by peace and love to anyone reading this ✌️
+Nothing but peace and love to anyone reading this ✌️